galiacheng/oracle-forms-reports-weblogic-on-azure/README.md

   - Step 4:
     - Forms and Reports Deployment
   - Step 5:
-    - JDK Home: /u01/app/jdk/jdk1.8.0_291
+    - JDK Home: `/u01/app/jdk/jdk1.8.0_291`
-  - Step 6: if there is error of operation system packages, install the conrresponding package and run `./fmw_12.2.1.4.0_fr_linux64.bin` again.
+  - Step 6: you may get dependencies error, you must install the conrresponding package and run `./fmw_12.2.1.4.0_fr_linux64.bin` again.
     - Error like "Checking for compat-libcap1-1.10;Not found", then run `sudo yum install compat-libcap1` to install the `compat-libcap1` package.
   - The installation should be completed without errors.